billabear/billabear.com/content/blog/top-3-things-to-know-when-handling-refunds.md

   title: Top 3 Things to Know When Handling Refunds
 top: true
 ---
-"It takes 20 years to build a reputation and five minutes to ruin it.
-If you think about that, you'll do things differently." - Warren Buffett
+"*It takes 20 years to build a reputation and five minutes to ruin it.
+If you think about that, you'll do things differently.*" - **Warren Buffett**

 The truth in Warren Buffett's words becomes obvious when it comes to managing refunds.
 Refunds are important moments that can either build or erode the trust and satisfaction your customers place in your service.
 Managing refunds is a big deal in the SaaS world.
 It's not just about giving money back.
 It's about keeping trust and making sure customers are happy.